The University of Michigan-Dearborn is a homeschooler-friendly university.

 Over the years, UM-Dearborn has enrolled many homeschooled students who have been successful at completing their University of Michigan degree.

-Admissibility is based on a trend of grades (and mix of academic courses will be considered), test scores (SAT or ACT), and types of courses taken.
+Admissibility is based on a trend of grades (and mix of academic courses will be considered), and types of courses taken, and submission of SAT or ACT scores are optional for the incoming classes of 2021.

 Often, homeschooled students have taken college courses which are used to earn a high school diploma.
 College credits will be included on the student's Transfer Equivalency Worksheet (TEW) which will indicate how these courses transfer to UM-Dearborn.